 A complicated landing

+Under the parachute, MSL let go of the bottom of its heat shield so that it could get a radar fix on the surface and figure out its altitude.
 The parachute could only slow MSL to 200 mph (322 kph), far too fast for landing.
 To solve the problem, engineers designed the assembly to cut off the parachute, and use rockets for the final part of the landing sequence.

 NASA personnel tensely watched the rover's descent on live television.
 When they received confirmation that Curiosity was safe, engineers pumped fists and jumped up and down in jubilation.

-Curiosity's seven-foot arm can pick up samples from the surface and cook them inside the rover, sniffing the gases that come out of there and analyzing them for clues as to how the rocks and soil formed.
+Curiosity's 7-foot arm can pick up samples from the surface and cook them inside the rover, sniffing the gases that come out of there and analyzing them for clues as to how the rocks and soil formed.

 The Sample Analysis of Mars instrument, if it does pick up evidence of organic material, can double-check that.
 On Curiosity's front, under foil covers, are several ceramic blocks infused with artificial organic compounds.